Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

   Click this button to redo the last undone change.

 - [NEW ACTION]
-  Click this button to add a new action.
+  Click this button to add a transition.
 The *Search for an action* window is displayed.
 For detailed information, see [Search for an action](#search-for-an-action).

  The workflow diagram includes the following elements:

 - Place
   Intermediate stage in the workflow, represented by a circle, usually provided with incoming and/or outcoming arcs.
-It serves as link between two actions.
+It serves as link between two transitions.

-  When clicking a place, it becomes highlighted and the corresponding element settings are displayed in the settings side bar.
+  When clicking a place in the workflow editor, it becomes highlighted and the corresponding element settings are displayed in the settings side bar.

   ![Settings side bar](/Assets/Screenshots/ActindoWorkFlow/Workflows/SettingsSideBar01.png "[Settings side bar]")